 LightCharge USB Charger – The cheapest dynamo power supply option of them all.
 It can only charge devices while the bike is moving – there is no battery.

-Supernova The Plug II – The neatest product of them all.
-The cable runs from the hub and mounts beautifully on the top of your stem cap!
-It can only charge devices while the bike is moving – there is no battery.
+Supernova The Plug III – The neatest, most elegant power supply of them all, and the one we use.
+The cable runs from the hub and mounts beautifully on the top of your stem cap.
+It is theft proof and can charge a smartphone or GPS from just 12km/h.
+Our 5 star review HERE.

 ZZing – We don’t know too much about this product, but it seems like a more cost effective alternative to the others.
 It packs 2700mAh in it’s battery.